DerGuru/The-Resonant/Chapters/P2-06 - Malvek’s Agent.md

 Jason’s phone sat face down between the cups: the prepaid they’d christened **figleaf**.
 Cash‑bought, no contacts, sticker residue like a disguise that forgot to try.

-He felt the city nudging at the edge of his skull—less a pain than a pressure asking to be named.
+He felt the city nudging at the edge of his skull - less a pain than a pressure asking to be named.
 He sipped water until it forgot its question.

 Lina’s gaze flicked to the door.
 “Okay.
 Once more.
 We’re not poking Mill‑4 in public.
 We are…”